tum-pbs/pbdl-book/supervised-arch.md

 However, in 3D regular convolutions scale much better: in 3D only the kernel size increases to $K^3$, giving an overall complexity of $O(K^5)$ in 3D.
 Thus, the exponent is 5 instead of 6.

-To make things worse, the frequency coverage $M$ of FNOs needs to scale with the size of the spatial domain, hence typically $M>K$ and $M^6 >> K^5$.
+To make things worse, the frequency coverage $M$ of FNOs needs to scale with the size of the spatial domain, hence typically $M>K$ and $M^6 \gg K^5$.
 Thus, FNOs in 3D require intractable amounts of parameters, and are thus not recommendable for 3D (or higher dimensional) problems.
 Architectures like CNNs require much fewer weights when being applied to 3D problems, and in conjunction with hierarchies can still handle global dependencies efficiently.

 <br>

 ![Divider](resources/divider2.jpg)

-# Attention and Transformers
+## Attention and Transformers

 A newer and exciting develpoment in the deep learning field are attention mechanisms.
 They've been hugely successful in the form of _Transformers_ for processing language and natural images, and bear promise for physics-related problems.
 However, it's still open, whether they're really generally preferable over more "classic" architectures.
 The following section  will give an overview of the main pros and cons.